-2.29 Segment information
+31 Segment information

-The Chief Executive Officer of the Company takes decision in respect of allocation of resources and assesses the performance basis the report/ information provided by functional heads and are thus considered to be Chief Operating Decision Maker.
+The Board of Directors of the Company takes decision in respect of allocation of resources and assesses the performance basis the report/ information provided by functional heads and are thus considered to be Chief Operating Decision Maker.

 Based on the Company's business model, medical and healthcare services have been considered as a single business segment for the purpose of making decision on allocation of resources and assessing its performance.
-Accordingly, there are no separate reportable segments in accordance with the requirements of Ind AS 108 'Operating segment' and hence, there are no additional disclosures to be provided other than those already provided in the Ind AS Financial statements, Presently, the Company's operations are predominantly confined in India.
-There are no individual customer contributing more than 10% of Company's total revenue, All non-current assets other than financial instruments, deferred tax assets, post-employment benefit assets of the Company are located in India.
+Accordingly, there are no separate reportable segments in accordance with the requirements of Ind AS 108 'Operating segment' and hence, there are no additional disclosures to be provided other than those already provided in the Financials Statements.
+Presently, the Company's operations are predominantly confined in India.
+There are no individual customer contributing more than 10% of Company's total revenue.
+All non-current assets other than financial instruments, deferred tax assets, post-employment benefit assets of the Company are located in India.

-2.30 Due to Micro and Small Enterprises
+32 Due to Micro and Small Enterprises

 The Ministry of Micro, Small and Medium Enterprises has issued an office memorandum dated 26 August 2008 which recommends that the Micro and Small Enterprises should mention in their correspondence with its customers the Entrepreneurs Memorandum Number as allocated after filing of the Memorandum.
 Accordingly, the disclosure in respect of the amount payable to such enterprises as at 31 March 2025 has been made in the financial statements based on information received and available with the Company.
-Further in view of the Management, the impact of interest, if any, that may be payable in accordance with the provisions of the Micro, Small and Medium Enterprises Development Act, 2006 (The MSMED Act') is not expected to be material.
+Further in view of the Management, the impact of interest, if any, that may be payable in accordance with the provisions of the Micro, Small and Medium Enterprises Development Act, 2006 ("The MSMED Act') is not expected to be material.
 The Company has not received any claim for interest from any supplier.

-Particulars As at As at Latticulars 31 March 2025 31 March 2024 The amounts remaining unpaid to micro and small supplies as at end of the year - Principal 10 18 - Interest ≅ ¥3 The amount of interest paid by the buyer as per the MSMED Act The amount of interest paid by the buyer in terms of Section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 (27 of 2006), along with the amount of the payment made to the supplier beyond the appointed day during each accounting year; The amount of interest due and payable for the period of delay in making payment (which has been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act; £ The amount of interest accrued and remaining unpaid at the end of each accounting year; and \$ 왕 The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprises for the purpose of disallowance as a deductible expenditure under Section 23 of the MSMED Act. ¥ 93
+Particulars As at 31 March 2025 As at 31 March 2024 The amounts remaining unpaid to micro and small supplies as at end of the year - Principal 23 32 - Interest 51 - The amount of interest paid by the buyer in terms of Section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 (27 of 2006), along with the amount of the payment made to the supplier beyond the appointed day during each accounting year; æ Æ The amount of interest due and payable for the period of delay in making payment (which has been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act; 3 The amount of interest accrued and remaining unpaid at the end of each accounting year; and The amount of further interest remaining due and payable even in the succeeding years, until such date when 10 the interest dues as above are actually paid to the small enterprises for the purpose of disallowance as a deductible expenditure under Section 23 of the MSMED Act.
+8